Cray-HPE/docs-csm/install/prepare_configuration_payload.md

   * See [Create Cabinets YAML](create_cabinets_yaml.md).
 * The PowerDNS zone transfer arguments `primary-server-name`, `secondary-servers`, and `notify-zones` are optional unless zone transfer is being configured.
   * See the [PowerDNS Configuration Guide](../operations/network/dns/PowerDNS_Configuration.md#zone-transfer).
+* Use `--k8s-api-auditing-enabled=true` to enable Kubernetes API audit logging, and use `--ncn-mgmt-node-auditing-enabled=true` to enable host audit logging.
+  See [Audit Logs](../operations/security_and_authentication/Audit_Logs.md) for more information.

 <a name="configuration_payload_files"></a>